 My heart beat once, and they shattered.

 Flakes of ice floated down.
 Speckled, then melted into the skin of the people below.
-The blessing complete.
+The blessing completed.

-The people embraced one another.
-Cheered the Heavens together, while I stood alone.
-Another year on my watchtower, wondering why my eyes were drawn again to the garnet haired man, under the amethyst sky.
+The people embraced one another—cheered the Heavens together, while I stood alone.
+Another year alone on my watchtower, wondering why my eyes were drawn to the garnet haired man, under the amethyst sky.